ruthkr/GREAT/README.md

 commit](https://img.shields.io/github/last-commit/ruthkr/GREAT)](https://github.com/ruthkr/GREAT/commits/master)
 <!-- badges: end -->

-## Overview

-The goal of GREAT (Gene Registration from Expression and Time-courses) to register (align) gene expression profiles between two species (reference data and data to transform).
+The goal of `GREAT` (Gene Registration from Expression and Time-courses) to register (align) gene expression profiles between two species (reference data and data to transform).
 Non-reference gene expression profiles will be stretched and shifted.
 The optimality of registration